-- 39) As per the Policy, in July/August of each year, the CEO shall prepare a draft Preliminary Report summarizing all the necessary data and reports pertaining to the performance Metrics including the CEO's self-assessment. - 40) The CEO shall submit the draft Preliminary Report to the Designees, who shall finalize it for distribution to the Board along with a Worksheet (See Appendix E for Worksheet template).
-The Worksheet shall allow Board members to rate the CEO's performance on each of the Methods using the following scale and the CEO shall use the same scale in his self-assessment: - Exceeds expectations - Meets expectations - Needs improvement - 41) The CEO Performance Evaluation Policy (paragraphs 13-15) describes the remaining steps in the evaluation process.
+- 38)39) As per the Policy, in July/August of each year, the CEO shall prepare a draft Preliminary Report summarizing all the necessary data and reports pertaining to the performance Metrics including the CEO's self-assessment.

+- 39)40) The CEO shall submit the draft Preliminary Report to the Designees, who shall finalize it for distribution to the Board along with a Worksheet (See Appendix E for Worksheet template).
+The Worksheet shall allow Board members to rate the CEO's performance on each of the Methods using the following scale and the CEO shall use the same scale in his self-assessment:

+- Exceeds expectations Outstanding

+- Meets expectations Commendable

+- Satisfactory

+- Needs improvement

+- 40)41) The CEO Performance Evaluation Policy (paragraphs 13-15) describes the remaining steps in the evaluation process.
+See Diagram on following page for a summary of the process.